September 19, 2019

 Compounded pain creams may help with some of these symptoms.

-A Sjogren’s patient case study where the patient reported improvements with pain and fatigue within two weeks of starting LDN but did not have improvements with dry mouth or dry eyes.
-The authors noted that clinical improvement was also associated with an improvement in the measurements of inflammation through the inflammatory markers.
+A Sjogren's patient case study reported improvements with pain and fatigue within two weeks of starting LDN, but did not have improvements with dry mouth or dry eyes.
+The authors noted that clinical improvement was also associated with an improvement in measurements of inflammation through inflammatory markers.

 Sjogren's Syndrome: Clinical Benefits of Low-dose Naltrexone Therapy

-As mentioned when we discussed from an article referenced on our website, Microglia are immune cells in the central nervous system that, when stimulated, produce inflammatory products that may be associated with pain, fatigue, cognitive dysfunction (brain fog) sleep, and mood disorders.
+As referenced in an article discussed on our website, microglia are immune cells in the central nervous system that, when stimulated, produce inflammatory products that may be associated with pain, fatigue, cognitive dysfunction (brain fog), sleep issues, and mood disorders.

-Low-dose naltrexone inhibits toll-like receptors that are found in microglia cells.
-As a result, the production of inflammatory substances declines with resulting symptomatic improvement.
+Low-dose naltrexone inhibits toll-like receptors found in microglia cells.
+As a result, production of inflammatory substances may decline with resulting symptomatic improvement.

-The authors review the evidence that LDN acts as an anti-inflammatory agent in the central nervous system, by reducing the activation of microglial cells.
-These effects may be unique to low dosages of naltrexone and appear to be entirely independent from naltrexone’s better-known activity on opioid receptors.
+The authors review evidence that LDN acts as an anti-inflammatory agent in the central nervous system by reducing activation of microglial cells.
+These effects may be unique to low dosages of naltrexone and appear to be independent from naltrexone's better-known activity on opioid receptors.

-Naltrexone is thought to have anti-inflammatory activity through its antagonist effect on non-opioid receptors (Toll-like receptor 4 or TLR4) that are found on microglia.
-Once microglial cells in the CNS are activated, they release inflammatory factors that lead to increased pain sensitivity, fatigue, cognitive problems, sleep disruption, mood changes, and fatigue.
+Naltrexone is thought to have anti-inflammatory activity through its antagonist effect on non-opioid receptors (Toll-like receptor 4 or TLR4) found on microglia.
+When microglial cells in the CNS are activated, they release inflammatory factors associated with increased pain sensitivity, fatigue, cognitive problems, sleep disruption, mood changes, and fatigue.

 When glial cells experience chronic activation, the inflammation that follows can cause various negative symptoms.
-For example, Fibromyalgia is thought to be a symptom caused by chronic glial cell activation and then followed by the production of inflammatory cytokines.
+For example, fibromyalgia is thought to be related to chronic glial cell activation followed by production of inflammatory cytokines.